Wellness Experts Get Sick Too - 4 Things I Learned

 It only took me three weeks to feel better, thanks to the Wildatarian lifestyle and approach.

-Bottom line: You have to be willing to push for options and answers.
+The bottom line: You have to be willing to push for options and answers.
 Don’t settle for being uncomfortable; discomfort is a sign that something isn’t right.
 I believe that healing energy flows through the body when you play an active role in your healthcare and advocate for yourself by exploring options and not settling for anything less than a resolution.